 Municipality Finance issues a EUR 100 million tap under its MTN programme

-On 7 March 2023 Municipality Finance Plc issues a new tranche in an amount of EUR 100 million to an existing benchmark issued on 18 January 2023.
-With the new tranche, the aggregate nominal amount of the benchmark is EUR 1.6 billion.
-The maturity date of the benchmark is 18 January 2028.
-The benchmark bears interest at a fixed rate of 2.875 % per annum.
+On 8 March 2023 Municipality Finance Plc issues a new tranche in an amount of EUR 100 million to an existing benchmark issued on 21 April 2021.
+With the new tranche, the aggregate nominal amount of the benchmark is EUR 1.1 billion.
+The maturity date of the benchmark is 21 April 2028.
+The benchmark bears interest at fixed rate of 0.0% per annum.

 The new tranche is issued under MuniFin’s EUR 45 billion programme for the issuance of debt instruments.
 The offering circular, the supplemental offering circular and final terms of the notes are available in English on the company's website at www.munifin.fi/investor-relations.

-Nordea Bank Abp acts as the Dealer for the issue of the new tranche.
+Danske Bank acts as the Dealer for the issue of the new tranche.

 MUNICIPALITY FINANCE PLC